apollosolutions/governance-example/example_governance_doc.md

 ## Background

-As ACME has grown over the past year, we realized that our existing REST API solution was failing to scale as we began to spin up new client applications and data requirements quick changed for each new addition.
+As ACME has grown over the past year, we realized that our existing REST API solution was failing to scale as we began to spin up new client applications and data requirements quickly changed for each new addition.

 As a result, we decided on using GraphQL to power our new API in order to quickly add and change data as requirements changed.
 Additionally, GraphQL offered us an opportunity to enable clients to easily access the data they cared about.